Semyonic/CourseCodes/README.md

 # CourseCodes
 =============
-## COMP-180 : How to Design Programs
+## [a link]COMP-180 : How to Design Programs(https://github.com/Semyonic/CourseCodes/tree/master/COMP-180)

 The course aims to develop skills in reading, understanding and writing a document critically, and the ability of discussing rationally.
 The objective of the course is to introduce the design of programs, understanding man pages, debugging programs, interpreting specifications, writing content-structured documents and how to ask smart questions.
 This course includes three parts: Meta-Skills (MS), How to Design Programs (HtDP) and Discrete Mathematics (DM)